dselans/dmidecode/README.md

 }
 ```

-## Note
+## Note(s)
-Record elements which contain an array/list, are stored as strings separated by 2 tabs (same as in `dmidecode` output).
+* Record elements which contain an array/list, are stored as strings separated by 2 tabs (same as in `dmidecode` output).
 This may change in the future, but for the time being it's simple and quick.

-Note that `dmidecode` requires root privs to run as the binary reads `/dev/mem`.
+* `dmidecode` requires root privs to run as the binary reads `/dev/mem`.
+* _I wrote this lib as I was learning Go_ - meaning, it is probably not idiomatic Go code and "things" could be (a lot) better :-)